afneville/docs/dev/gpg.md

 Primary key fingerprint: BB30 2E2E 1E84 6017 3DD8  69A0 E584 CD0E 64E2 6B84
 ```

-In these examples the _trust_ level of the keys is _ultimate_ as they
+In these examples, the _trust_ level of the keys is _ultimate_ as they
 were both created by the author.
 By default, imported keys will not have
 this level of trust.